-Curated by Matthew Mugmon, CUES Distinguished Fellow, this multi-panel workshop series addresses a significant pedagogical challenge in higher education: the lack of undergraduate opportunities to engage with primary sources.
-Each of the six workshops features a different aspect of using primary sources and archival materials in undergraduate teaching and research, and introduces some of the many archives available at the University.
-Faculty, researchers and students of all disciplines are encouraged to attend and explore strategies for using physical and digital archives in their work.
+Curated by Matthew Mugmon, CUES Distinguished Fellow, this multi-panel workshop series addressed a significant pedagogical challenge in higher education: the lack of undergraduate opportunities to engage with primary sources.
+Each of the six workshops featured a different aspect of using primary sources and archival materials in undergraduate teaching and research, and introduced some of the many archives available at the University.
+Faculty, researchers and students of all disciplines were encouraged to attend and explore strategies for using physical and digital archives in their work.

 Thursdays | 4:00PM - 5:15PM (AZ Time)

 Speakers: Matthew Mugmon, Lisa Duncan, Mary Feeney, Jennifer Jenkins, Niamh Wallace

 Speakers: Panel Discussion